TRAVEL TIP: English food

 Fish Dishes

-In the case of fish, there is often a rich selection of daily offers on the Black Board ( Black Board).
-That’s what .B.
+In the case of fish, there is often a varied selection of daily offers on the blackboard.
+These are for example:

 • Traditional Cod & Chips served with Homemade Mushy Peas